arsenal9971/nPSR/README.md

 You need to first install all the dependencies.
 For that you can use [anaconda](https://www.anaconda.com/).

-You can create an anaconda environment called `poissonnet` using
+You can create an anaconda environment called `npsr` using
 ```
 conda env create -f environment.yaml
-conda activate neuralpoisson
+conda activate npsr
 ```

 ## Training - Quick Start